Spiritual signs in nature and their meaning in indigenous cultures

 This article explores many signs that people notice in nature and the symbolic interpretations sometimes associated with them.

-Why is nature seen as a bearer of signs?
+Why nature is seen as a bearer of signs

 - patience